i3uex/metrikabox/README.md

 The command will run the script on the dataset in the genres_original/ folder, specifying a series of parameters for the model, the sample rate, the window size, and other processing configurations.

 ### 4.2.
-Prediction with trained audio classification models
+Prediction with Trained Audio Classification Models

 In order to run the script with command line arguments, use the following syntax: